catchorg/Catch2/docs/tutorial.md

 }
 ```

-Conveniently, these tests will be reported as follows when ran:
+Conveniently, these tests will be reported as follows when run:

 ```
 Scenario: vectors can be sized and resized